Monitoring KPIs is an important part of your operations and this is especially important for tracking and managing 3PL performance.

 Well, hopefully now you are a 3PL ninja knowing everything there is to know about 3PL’s.
 You also learned how outsourcing your logistics can scale your brand to unheard-of levels.
 You booking your flight to perform your site visit and are getting your products ready to ship into a warehouse.

 Okay, but I am not naive.
 I know you're busy.
 Maybe you didn’t have time to read my guide from end to end.
 You have a fast-growing direct-to-consumer brand, you are wearing many hats and putting out fires daily at your startup.

 You just want to know who the best 3PL’s are, give it to me.
 I want the list!

 Okay, okay, but before I do, let me preface it with this.
 This is not just some list gleaned off the net.
 This is not a copied list from somebody else.
 This is not from some logistics whitepaper hidden deep in a backlink somewhere.
 This is a list built and curated by speaking with the actual companies to learn more about their services.

 These are some of the top 3PL providers right now and this list will continue to grow.
 So check back often.

-From Charlie@Fulfillrite, to Marian@DirectShotDistributing, to Brady@RedStag and Tyler@Geodis, each were interviewed to learn more about their companies capabilities, capacities, specialized niches, and future goals.
+From Charlie@Fulfillrite, to Marian@DirectShotDistributing, to Brady@RedStag and Tyler@Geodis, each was interviewed to learn more about their company's capabilities, capacities, specialized niches, and future goals.